 A Bachelor of Arts degree in Communication opens the door to a wide variety of career paths and goals.
 It empowers students to interact with the world around them, creatively pursue their passion, and make a lasting difference.
 By teaching students a combination of highly sought-after technical skills and social skills emphasizing effective communication, students are prepared to succeed in a broad range of fields.
 Learn more about dynamic career options possible for communication majors!

 Our degree trains students to apply classroom knowledge to real world situations.
-Students broaden their horizons and network of contacts through campus clubs, research projects alongside faculty, bi-annual theatre productions, and community internships.
+Students broaden their horizons and network of contacts through campus clubs, research projects alongside faculty, and community internships.
 Our world-class faculty personally mentor students in small class-size settings.
-The Communication major culminates in a capstone course called The Agency which ensures students produce work on the level expected in their career field and create a portfolio that puts them ahead of their peers in the job market.

 Learn more about how we can help you connect with your career goals through a visit to our office in Allgood Hall.